 Columbia River Walleye Fishing Guide

-Many of the walleye we catch on the Columbia River are around 3 to 5 pounds, which is the perfect size for eating.
-And eating is where these Midwest transplants have staked their reputation as one of the tastiest fish in freshwater.
-While some of us might argue that our Northwest native fish are even more delicious, I have to admit those Columbia River walleyes make a pretty convincing case.
+The walleye we catch on the Columbia River typically weigh between 3 to 5 pounds, which is the ideal size for consumption.
+While some may argue that our Northwest native fish are even more delicious, I must admit that Columbia River walleyes make a compelling case for being the tastiest fish in freshwater.

 Man and woman with lots of walleye they caught fishing on the Columbia River with Marvin's Guide Service.